cylc/cylc-admin/docs/proposal-new-output-syntax.md

 Incomplete tasks should be flagged immediately as a critical error.

-Most of the time they will be failed tasks that were expected to succeed.
+Most of the time they will be failed tasks that were required to succeed.
 Otherwise they represent an error against the workflow configuration that was not recognized by the task job itself.
 That could indicate a bug in the task (it reported success when it shouldn't have), or it could mean the workflow